 Laser Spine Surgery

-Yes, there are primarily 3 types of lasers used in surgical procedures.
+A. Yes, there are primarily 3 types of lasers used in surgical procedures.
 The most common is called the YAG laser which uses a solid crystal to generate the beam of light.
-Other types of lasers use various gases such as Carbon Dioxide (CO2) or Argon to create the infrared light beam used in surgery.
+Other types of lasers use various gases such as Carbon Dioxide (CO2)or Argon to create the infrared light beam used in surgery.

 Robert S. Biscup, DO, MS, FAOAO, of Fort Lauderdale, Florida, provided commentary in the same issue of SpineLine, under the title of “Lasers in Spine Surgery… and Other Controversial Topics.”
 Dr. Biscup states early on in his commentary that laser is just a tool and that it is not the laser that determines clinical outcomes but the surgeon using it.
 He goes on to talk about medical marketing via airline magazines, newspapers and the internet with the explicit desire to attract patients to a practice.
 Dr. Biscup concludes that “the laser is just another option for performing current, sometimes longstanding, procedures.
 A great and powerful tool, the laser’s suitability depends on the experience and training of the surgeon.”

 Q. Does insurance pay for laser spine surgery?

 A. Blue Cross and Blue Shield of Texas and Aetna, among other major carriers, consider laser spine surgery to be unproven technology and do not pay for this procedure.
 Most carriers currently consider laser spine surgery to be experimental and investigational.

 Links to sites that may answer your questions about laser spine surgery